tiithansen/grafana-k8s-app/README.md

   clusterRole:
     create: true
     rules:
-    # Allow the collector to read all resources in the cluster
+    # Allow the collector to read all resources in the spoke
     - apiGroups:
       - "*"
       resources: